Bringing great people together to tackle complex health issues from different perspectives

 We’re keen to share the insights we gain from our programmes in South London with inner-city areas that face the same health challenges.
 Find out more about how we're working to tackle complex health issues in urban areas.

-We’re currently focusing on three issues: reducing childhood obesity, slowing down people's progression towards multiple long-term conditions and finding innovative solutions to the health effects of air pollution.
+We’re currently focusing on three issues: reducing childhood obesity, slowing down people's progression towards multiple long-term conditions, finding innovative solutions to the health effects of air pollution and supporting young people with mental health issues.
 Some of the ways we want to work with partners include:

 We work in partnership with Guy’s and St Thomas’ NHS Foundation Trust to support staff to provide exceptional care to patients.
 We help Guy's, St Thomas' and the Evelina Children's Hospital, and community health centres across the boroughs provide a world class environment.